The Messenger: The Story of Joan of Arc: Historical accuracy

 The scene in which Joan witnesses her sister's murder and posthumous rape by English soldiers in their village is entirely a fictional construction.
 Joan and her family fled their village before it was attacked, and it was actually attacked by the Burgundians, not the English.
 In the film, Joan is seen experiencing visions as a young child; in actuality, Joan asserted that these visions began around age 13.
 Joan is also seen finding her sword in a field as a child, whereas, historically, it was uncovered many years later on her journey to Chinon.
 Philip the Good is portrayed to be irreligious, whereas he was actually a devout Catholic.

 Hayward credits Besson with showing the collaboration between the Burgundians and the English more accurately than previous filmmakers.
 Many lines during scenes of Joan's trial were taken verbatim from Joan's real trial transcript.
 Joan is shown receiving both of the wounds she was given in real life (an arrow above the breast, and an arrow to the leg), and the film includes some of the 15th-century accounts associated with Joan, such as being able to pick out Charles VII from among a group of his courtiers at Chinon.
 The examining of Joan's virginity was a real test Joan had to complete to prove her merit.

 Release

+The film was released in France on 27 October 1999 and in the US on 12 November 1999.
+It had a running time of 158 minutes, except for in the US where it was cut to 148 minutes.